 Given the rise in mobile use, companies and brands are turning more and more towards developing mobile applications and launching them into the market for consumers.
 However, the sheer number of possible mobile configurations can present a challenge for developers of these applications.
 Ensuring that an app works well on a large number of devices is crucial to avoid bugs and frustrated users.

-To get a comprehensive comparison of using emulators and real devices in your app testing we separate different aspects of app testing to four categorizes: User Experience, Hardware, Software and Infrastructure.
-Whereas the user experience focus on overall usability and testing the entity, hardware and software categories are separated to different pieces, and infrastructure takes surrounding things into consideration.
+To get a comprehensive comparison of using emulators and real devices in your app testing we separate different aspects of app testing into four categories: User Experience, Hardware, Software and Infrastructure.
+Whereas the user experience focuses on overall usability and testing the entity, hardware and software categories are separated into different pieces, and infrastructure takes surrounding things into consideration.

 CATEGORY #1 – User Experience and Usability

-User Interactions – Frankly, not all types of user interactions – or stimulis – can be tested on an emulator.
-Using a mouse or keyboard to click on simulator is different that using a finger on a screen of mobile device.
+User Interactions – Frankly, not all types of user interactions – or stimuli – can be tested on an emulator.
+Using a mouse or keyboard to click on a simulator is different than using a finger on the screen of a mobile device.
 Real devices provide a real user environment.
-Certain interactions like pinching, zooming and scrolling are considerably different on touchscreen.
+Certain interactions like pinching, zooming and scrolling are considerably different on the touchscreen.

 Real occurring events – Interrupts, battery consumption, how charger effects to overall performance and usage.
 These sorts of issues can be simulated emulators but that isn’t real.
 Seriously, the only option for testing real occurring events during execution of your mobile app can be only done on an actual device.